OperationDarkside/DotNetClone/README.md

 # ProjectDNC
 The purpose of this project is to provide basic classes and functionality to make code more readable.
+Due to restrictions of C++ there are some modifications.
+In the future there may be non-dotnet classes.

 Motivation:
 C++ is not the programming language I learned from the start.
 So coming from C# and Java I had problems reading C++ Code.